Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: Minitwistor theory of projective surfaces

-This provides in particular, a Ward correspondence for projective pairs $(\nabla^\alpha,\phi)$.
-I will assume the gauge group acts faithfully and transitively on an affine algebraic variety $\Sigma$.
-Then the bundle $E\to N$ associated to this action has a connection $\nabla^\alpha$, which the Ward correspondence associates with a bundle $\cE\to Y$ trivial on minitwistor lines.
-By Penrose transform, $\phi$ is in the kernel of the PILDO $\sym D$ on $\cO_N(2)\ltens T\dual N$ coupled to $\nabla$ on the gauge algebra of vector fields.
-Hence it corresponds, via Penrose transform, to a vertical vector field $V$ on $\cE$ with values in $\cO_Y(1)$.
-If $V$ is nonvanishing, then there is a quotient bundle $\cF$ over $Y$ which is not trivial on minitwistor lines: instead its vertical bundle has degree one.
+This provides in particular, a~Ward correspondence for projective pairs $(\nabla^\alpha,\phi)$.
+I will assume the gauge group acts faithfully and transitively on an af\/f\/ine algebraic variety $\Sigma$.
+Then the bundle $E\to N$ associated to this action has a~connection $\nabla^\alpha$, which the Ward correspondence associates with a~bundle $\mathcal{E}\to Y$ trivial on minitwistor lines.
+By Penrose transform, $\phi$ is in the kernel of the PILDO $\sym D$ on $\mathcal{O}_N(2) T^{*} N$ coupled to $\nabla$ on the gauge algebra of vector f\/ields.
+Hence it corresponds, via Penrose transform, to a~vertical vector f\/ield~$V$ on~$\mathcal{E}$ with values in $\mathcal{O}_Y(1)$.
+If~$V$ is nonvanishing, then there is a~quotient bundle $\mathcal{F}$ over~$Y$ which is not trivial on minitwistor lines: instead its vertical bundle has degree one.